Explicit parity violation in $SU(2)_L\otimes SU(2)_R\otimes U(1)_{B-L}$ models: Lepton-vector boson interactions

+Note that when $s^2_\phi=1/2$ there is a Landau-like pole in $g_{BL}$.
+Notwithstanding, Eq.~(\ref{polo1}) is valid at any energy scale, since it does not involve an SM parameter, i.e., it is not a matching condition, but just a definition.

+This is consistent with the two independent parameters called $\varepsilon$ R models (in our notation $\varepsilon=\epsilon^{-1}$) and $\theta^\prime$ in Ref.~\cite{Kokado:2015iya}.
+The difference between our calculations and those in Ref.~\cite{Kokado:2015iya} is that we explicitly diagonize the mass square matrix of the neutral vector boson given in Eq.~(\ref{eigen}) and those authors of \cite{Kokado:2015iya} assume at the very start that the relation among $(W_{3L}\,,W_{3R},\,B)$ and $(A,Z,Z^\prime)$ is a $3\times3$ arbitrary orthogonal matrix with three angles, they then impose constraints in order to obtain the correct electric charge.
+Moreover, in \cite{Kokado:2015iya} the condition $g_L\not=g_R$ arises because of the different running of these couplings' constants, since $g_L=g_R$ is valid only at a given energy.

 The fact that the fermion electric charge imposes constraints on an arbitrary orthogonal matrix relating the symmetry eigenstates $W_3,W_R,B$ with mass eigenstates $A,Z_1,Z_2$ was noted in the context of left-right symmetric models in Ref.~\cite{Kokado:2015iya} and in secluded $U(1)$ models in Ref.~\cite{Fortes:2017kca}.
+In fact, from Eq.~(\ref{carga1}) we can define two angles $e=g\sin\kappa$ and $e=g_{BL}\cos\zeta$ where